hateshape/hateshape.github.io/_posts/2019-09-06-SuperGlamorousReconwithIntendedFunctionalities.md

 **Item #1: DWRSESSIONID – Problem / No Problem**

 No problem.
 Obtaining the DWRSESSIONID session token could be obtained two different ways.
-Both via XSS and via the {$smarty.cookies|@debug_print_var}.
+Both via XSS and via the ``{$smarty.cookies|@debug_print_var}``.
 For simplicity, it was obtained via the stored XSS.

 **Item #1 Solution:**

 Nothing special needed outside of XSS.

 **Item #2: JSESSIONID – Problem / No Problem**

 Problem.
 XSS would not be able to steal the JSESSIONID because its corresponding cookie was marked with the "HTTPOnly" flag.

 **Item #2 Solution:**

 Despite the HTTP Cookie flags being marked appropriately (e.g. HttpOnly), this JSESSIONID can be accessed with Smarty by a user with our “medium-ish” privileges since these privileges allowed for the creation of custom HTML.
 So using Smarty the JSESSIONID could be obtained by adding the following snippet to a custom HTML page: {$smarty.cookies|@debug_print_var} .
 This would yield the following information:

 ![Smarty_cookies_debug_print.png]({{site.baseurl}}/assets/media/posts/redacted/Smarty_cookies_debug_print.png)